KeepWarm - Improving the performance of district heating systems in Central and Eastern Europe

 - Retrofitting of the existing distribution system, particularly grid efficiency;

-- Introduction of renewable energy sources, including waste-to-energy;
+- Increasing the use of renewable energy sources, including waste-to-energy;

 - Re-use of excess-heat from industry;